 - Introduction to PLC

-- Completion of the Pre-Apprenticeship program allows students opportunity to be selected into the Registered Apprenticeship program for Greiner Bio-One.
+- Completion of the Pre-Apprenticeship program allows students the opportunity to be selected into the Registered Apprenticeship program for Greiner Bio-One or other partner companies.

 - The Registered Apprenticeship Program is a Four Year, 8,000 hour program which allows candidates to graduate with an AAS technology degree from SPCC